Warning: This article contains information that is not suitable for children.

 • FARE’s medical advisers recommend using epinephrine for any severe allergy symptom or more than one mild symptom.
 See more here.

-Related Information: A Canadian dentist has written a helpful blog post about allergies and visiting the dentist.
+Canadian dentist’s blog post about allergies and visiting the dentist.